 Here are the chalk art essentials for beginners that I wish I knew on day one.
-Make sure you bookmark this post.
+Make sure you bookmark this post so you can refer back to it as needed.

 What type of chalk or chalk paint should I use?